zacbraddy/Vimspirational/README.md

 ALE|https://github.com/w0rp/ale|Asynchronous Linting Engine, does what it says on the tin, tries to lint everything as you type.
 Thing is either I'm not using it right or this thing isn't asynchronous enough because on my work computer this slows things down a fair bit.
 Still gotta have something in this department because the alternative is annoying as hell so till I find a better one this is it. vim-autoclose|https://github.com/townk/vim-autoclose|Just a simple little thing to write a closing bracket after I've typed and opening bracket, still working this into my flow but I can work with it without it getting annoying probably 80% of the time now. vim-repeat|https://github.com/tpope/vim-repeat|Repeat commands from things like surround and unimpaired with the `.` instead of having to do them again.
 Should probably look into what other plugins support this if I'm honest because I'm sure there is more from big daddy TPope.
+YouComplete|https://github.com/Valloric/YouCompleteMe|Code completion engine, I have installed to work with javascript but you can do it with a heap of different languages.

 ## Custom commands and key remaps in my vimrc